krishnapatury/DataScience/README.md

 # <a href="https://www.linkedin.com/in/krishnapatury/" rel="nofollow">Krishna Patury</a> - <i>Data Science Portfolio</i>

-This repository contains selections of projects submitted by Krishna Patury as part of the Applied Data Science Program offered by MIT.
+This repository contains selections of projects I completed as part of the Applied Data Science Program offered by MIT.
 These projects demonstrate various concepts, technologies, and applications in Data Science and Machine Learning.

 ## <a href="https://github.com/krishnapatury/DataScience/blob/main/KrishnaPatury_Malaria_Detection.ipynb" rel="nofollow">Malaria Detection</a>